ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 ## **Hypothesis Testing:**

-Hypothesis Testing is considered to determine whether the difference of CTR(%) and Conversion Rate(%)in performance between Control group and Test group is statistically significant or not.
+Hypothesis Testing is considered to determine whether the difference of CTR(%) and Conversion Rate(%)in performance between Control campaign and Test campaign is statistically significant or not.
 From the perspective of assumptions of statistical test such as normality, homogeneity of variances, random sampling, sample size and data type, tests are selected to make decisions about the campaigns as follows:

 **1) Shapiro-Wilk Test**<br />